-Our mission is to advocate the important role arts education plays in personal development and in the overall improvement of social, economic and cultural systems.
+Our mission is to advocate for the important role arts education plays in personal development and in the overall improvement of social, economic and cultural systems.

 Central to the pursuit of the Foundation’s mission is the life story of Anthony Quinn.
 His artistic legacy inspires young adults; learning about the challenges of his youth and the ways in which he overcame them helps inspire confidence in their own creative potential.
 Toward these ends, the Anthony Quinn Foundation:

 Throughout his life, Anthony Quinn was steeped in creativity.
 When he was only two years old, Anthony’s mother used to craft hand-sewn handkerchiefs by drawing pictures on linen, embroidering and selling them to help feed the family.
 His father too displayed artistic talent.
 He played Mexican folk songs on the guitar and sang when the family would gather after dinner every night.
 Their first family home was a mere shack in the poor Mexican neighborhood of East Los Angeles, but his mother always kept the dirt floors swept clean and his father painted some of the windows with a beautiful landscape to hide the view of the neighborhood trash bins just outside.
 From these experiences, and many others, Anthony learned that regardless of how poor he was his life could be made richer through the arts.